KellerJordan/robustness-featsnotbugs/README.md

 Other sanity checks I ran:

 * Training on the versions of D_rand and D_det from [Ilyas et al.'s data release](https://github.com/MadryLab/constructed-datasets): confirmed that this yields the same generalization as reported in the paper.
-* Training a new ResNet-50 from scratch: confirmed that this gets a similar accuracy to their released one, although slightly less because the defaults in this repo are to only train for 150 rather than >=190 epochs.
-So the training code definitely works.
+* Training a new ResNet-50 from scratch: confirmed that this gets a similar accuracy to their released one, although slightly less because the default in this repo is to only train for 150 rather than 190.
+Anyway so the training code works fine.

 So the issue seems isolated to my code that generates D_rand.
 But I can't figure out what could be wrong with it.
 The attack success rate is over 95%.